dwaware/Dungeons/README.md

 Randomizing Algorithm for Creating Dungeons!

 My first Unity project (2017) is a tile scroll dungeon with an animated avatar.
-The algorithm was inspired by a blog post:
+The concept was inspired by a blog post:

 https://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/